Time to read: 6 min

 Fictiv can help you to understand these costs and offer expert advice and cost-saving tips.
 Plus, because we provide design for manufacturability (DFM) feedback as soon as you submit a quote, we help early in the design process – and we’ll stick with you every step of the way.
 To get started, create an account and request an injection molding quote.

-1. Part Design
+1. Part Design for Injection Molding

 Is your part manufacturable as it’s currently designed?
 That’s the first question that DFM aims to ask and answer.
 Yet, expert DFM is about more than this basic test.
 To minimize costs, designers need to know whether a part can easily be manufactured.
 A part that’s difficult, but possible to injection mold is more expensive, and hard-to-mold parts increase the risk of defects and the need for rework.

-When an injection molded part is still in the design stage, small modifications don’t take as long or cost as much to complete, and It’s better to change part tolerances earlier than later.
-After tooling is created, any design changes may require changes to the injection mold, which adds costs and extends project timelines.
-There’s also the opportunity cost if your product launch is delayed.
 Designers need to remember that with injection molding, complexity adds costs.
 Fictiv’s Injection Molding Design Guide is your comprehensive guide to complexity-reducing best practices, but undercuts, specifically, are worth calling out here.
 These recessed features provide a fastening point or locating edge, but undercuts also make it harder to eject an injection molded part, which adds costs.
-With our DFM feedback, Fictiv can help you to eliminate unnecessary undercuts.
-If your design requires undercuts, however, we can recommend the use of lifters and sliders to facilitate part ejection.
+With our DFM feedback, Fictiv can help you to identify and eliminate unnecessary undercuts.
+You can use certain design techniques and best practices, such as pass-throughs, to avoid undercuts.
+If your design requires undercuts, however, we can recommend using lifters and sliders to facilitate part ejection.

-2. Plastic Materials
+2. Plastic Injection Molding Materials

 Does your part design use too much plastic?
 You can reduce material usage by replacing a thicker wall with a thinner wall that uses ribs for support or uses bosses for fasteners.
 Walls that are too thick (or too thin) also have longer cycle times for higher production costs.
 Walls need enough thickness to meet functional requirements, however, so cost isn’t the only consideration.